danielribeiro/three-hub/README.md

 # Three Hub

 Three Hub is a Chrome Extension that shows the 3D models from the model files when browsing GitHub.
+You can install it [directly from Chrome Store](http://bit.ly/three-hub).

 This extends the native support GitHub launched for stl format a few months ago: https://github.com/blog/1465-stl-file-viewing